jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         {"outcome" => "success"}

-_NOTE: If ERRORs appear in the server.log when the installing or deploying the quickstart, please stop the domain and restart it.
+_NOTE: If ERRORs appear in the server.log when installing or deploying the quickstart, please stop the domain and restart it.
 This should ensure further steps run correctly._

 Access the Remote Client Application